 Custom printouts can be created which include the box and driver parameters, a three-dimensional box drawing with internal and external dimensions, a parts list with two-dimensional box part drawings, dimensions and cut angles, an English fraction-to-decimal conversion table, wiring diagram with an external network parts list and nine graphs.
 A custom logo or graph can be imported and printed in the title block.

 Driver and passive radiator test procedures are included in the program to help you measure most Thiele-Small parameters.
 (Requires test equipment such as: sine wave generator, frequency counter, power amplifier, 1000 ohm 2-watt resistor, voltmeter, ohmmeter, test box.)

 A passive network (high-pass, band-pass or low-pass filter, impedance EQ network and/or L-pad) can be entered or imported from X•over Pro to display the system impedance.

 BassBox 6 Pro can open speaker design files from BassBox 6 Lite, Eminence Designer 1 and older versions of BassBox (versions 5.1, 5.0, 4.0 and 3.0).
 Passive network information can be imported from X•over 3 Pro.

 BassBox Pro includes:

-A BassBox Pro license includes a CD-R disc with the BassBox Pro computer program, driver database and online manual.
+A BassBox Pro license includes an installation CD with the BassBox Pro computer program, driver database and online manual.
 A beautiful 364 page printed manual is also included.